Green-Avocado/EasyROP/README.md

 Potential improvements:

+- Add helper methods to reduce repetitive code in GUI functions for saving and loading from disk.
+- Add helper methods for creating UI elements to reduce repetitive code when adding elements and assigning listeners.
+- Extract methods from the constructor of CollectionEditorGui to capture the behaviour of its parts.
 - Enforce typesafety by making Payloads, RopChains, and their respective UI elements generic types.
-- Add helper methods to reduce repetitive code in GUI functions for saving and loading from disk.